Robora-Lab/autonomous-building-inspection/index.md

 ### <span style="color: #4568ff;">Background</span>

+The inspection of rooftops plays a critical role in assessing the structural integrity and maintenance needs of buildings.
+Traditionally, this task has been carried out by inspectors physically accessing rooftops to identify defects in the building envelope and rooftop equipment.
+This manual approach is inherently time-consuming, especially for large-scale commercial and industrial structures, and presents significant challenges for visualizing structures.

+Advancements in Uncrewed Aerial Vehicle (UAV) technology and photogrammetry have opened new possibilities for building inspections.
+UAV's equipped with high-resolution cameras can capture images from locations inaccessible to inspectors, enabling comprehensive documentation of structures.
+These images can be processed using 3D reconstruction techniques to create digital models of the inspected structures.
+This not only facilitates better visualization of scale and defect locations, but also serves as a historical record for tracking structural changes over time.

+This project investigates: (1) optimal practices for producing high-quality 3D reconstructions of rooftop infrastructure, (2) applications of these reconstructions in cold region climates, and (3) autonomous defect detection from the collected data.

 ---
 ### <span style="color: #4568ff;">Evaluation of Flight Parameters in UAV-based 3D Reconstruction for Rooftop Infrastructure Assessment </span>
 ##### Accepted as a contributing paper at the 42nd International Symposium on Automation and Robotics in Construction (ISARC).
 Check out the paper [here](https://arxiv.org/abs/2504.02084)